captain-sensible/CI4-CMS/README.md

 └── writable<br>

-The core  PHP framework I have updated to 4.5.7 so its fiarly  recent as of 31st December   2024 .
+The core  PHP framework I have updated to 4.5.0 so its very recent as of May 17  2024 .

-At the moment Composer.json  is specifying :   `"codeigniter4/framework": "4.5.7"`
+At the moment Composer.json  is specifying :   `"codeigniter4/framework": "4.6.0"`

 When upgrading I prefer to edit the composer.json file, specifying  the newer version (by one up) and run composer update command.